tordj/WonderGUI/doc/guide/content/docs/widgets/widget_layout_fundamentals.md

 ### The result

 Let's put it all together to see the whole picture.
-This time we remove unnecessary setting of weights:
+This time we remove unnecessary setting of slot properties where default values are correct for us:

 ```c++
 PackLayout_p pLayout = PackLayout::create( {.expandFactor = PackLayout::Factor::Weight,